DamianE-ops/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Oludayo-Akinseye.md

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->
-i learnt how to create a Github account i learnt how to download a file i learnt how to fork a repository
+i learnt how to collaborate on Github

 ---